Do You Have A Plan For When Your Baby Is First Born?

-If you’re ready to gain an understanding of the significance of the first few hours of your baby’s life, we have the perfect neonatal course for you.
+If you’re eager to learn more about the significance of the first few hours of your baby’s life, we have the perfect neonatal class for you.
 It will show you how you can ensure your baby receives everything they’re going to need to thrive, bond with you, and transition well from womb to world.

 Understanding Newborn Procedures Can Make A Huge Impact On Your Baby’s First Moments And Beyond

-The underlying philosophy at the Birth Education Center is that it’s all about the baby.
-Our Newborn Procedures course is no exception.
+The underlying philosophy at the Birth Education Center is that it’s all about connecting with your baby.
+We want you to trust the wisdom that your body and baby inherently possess to thrive during birth without the need of intervention.
+Our Newborn Procedures class is no exception.
 We are committed to teaching you everything that’s happening to your baby in those first moments of life outside of the womb and how some well-meaning procedures entrenched in our hospitals can actually interfere with their transition.

 We cover everything you need to know:

 - Birth Plans (and why we call them Birth Preferences)